jlevando/eureka/README.md

 # eureka

-A repository for metadata CSV files for ingest into Californica (UCLA instance of Hyrax, part of the Samvera family).
+A repository of CSV files for digital collections maintained by the UCLA Digital Libary Program.
+Each collection is represented by one or more CSV files, which contain all metadata and an inventory of all preservation-quality files for a digital collection.
+The CSVs in this repository are prepared in order to ingest a digital collection into Californica (the UCLA instance of Hyrax, which is component of the Samvera digital library system).

 A metadata CSV can be created through an export from DLCS (UCLA Library's homegrown Digital Library Collection System) or using a metadata template CSV for new collections.
 This process is managed by members of the Digital Library Program (DLP).